David Andújar

-David Andújar Jiménez (born 21 August 1991) is a Spanish footballer who plays as a central defender for Tianjin Jinmen Tiger.
+David Andújar Jiménez (born 21 August 1991) is a Spanish footballer who plays as a central defender for Primera Federación club Ponferradina.

 Club career

 Born in Torrejón de Ardoz, Madrid, Andújar was an AD Torrejón CF youth graduate, making his senior debut for the club in 2009, in the regional leagues.
 In 2012 he signed for CD Coslada, remaining in the lower levels.

 A regular starter and captain for Coslada, Andújar returned to the fourth division after signing for CD Móstoles URJC on 2 July 2016.
 The following 17 June, he agreed to a contract with Segunda División B side CF Rayo Majadahonda.

 An immediate first-choice, Andújar contributed with three goals in 34 appearances during the campaign as his side achieved promotion to Segunda División for the first time ever.
 After sustaining an injury, he made his professional debut on 11 November, starting in a 2–0 home defeat of UD Almería.

 On 11 July 2019, after suffering relegation, Andújar signed a two-year deal with FC Cartagena in the third division.
 He helped the club in their promotion to the second division in 2020, being a regular starter.

-On 20 March 2022, Andújar left the Efesé after the club announced his transfer to an unnamed foreign club.
+On 20 March 2022, Andújar left the Efesé after the club announced his transfer to an unnamed foreign club, eventually joining Tianjin Jinmen Tiger.

+On 15 January 2024, Andújar returned to his home country to join Ponferradina.